 With Wild Things, Corsin Gaudenz and his team once again develop a musical theater for a young+ audience and set accents in this theater area through great experimentation with music, movement and space, as well as the imagination.

 The play is suitable for everyone from the age of 5.
-It can get very loud in this performance, earplugs will be distributed by the admission staff on request.

 |Playing and composition||Raphael Loher (piano), Giulin Stäubli (drums), Manuel Troller (guitar) und Marena Whicher (voice and toys)|